Violence Prevention Programs

 - establishing a comprehensive program of medical and psychological counseling and debriefing for employees

 experiencing or witnessing assaults and other violent incidents

 - supporting and implementing appropriate recommendations from safety and health committees

-- participating in safety and health committees or teams that receive reports of violent incidents or security problems, make facility inspections and respond with recommendations for corrective strategies
+- Participation in safety and health committees that receive reports of violent incidents or security problems, making facility inspections and responding to recommendations for corrective strategies;

 Associates at St. Vincent’s Medical Center wear badges with alarms that alerts the security office if they feel threatened.

 St. Vincent’s Medical Center: training to minimize the risk of violence

 The threat of violence is elevated at St. Vincent’s Medical Center in Bridgeport, Connecticut, because the hospital frequently treats “forensic” patients from nearby

 correctional institutions.
 Some of these patients are known to be violent, but all such patients must be considered a threat because they may view the hospital as an escape opportunity.